BalintGergely/bookofthresholds/README.md

 -Create and store a bunch of rune builds.<br>
 -Associate rune builds with champions and roles.<br>
 -Import those builds directly into the game client.<br>
+-Accessing custom and default runes stored in the game client.<br>
 -Autocomplete a rune if you are in a hurry.<br>

-Planned features:<br>
--Sorting, filtering, and reordering the list of runes.<br>
 -Mobafire rune link import and export.<br>
--Accessing custom and default runes stored in the game client.<br>
--Automatically filter for the selected champion and draft role.<br>
+-Sort the list of runes.<br>
+-Help you with planning out trades with a built-in trader assistant.<br>

 <a href="https://balintgergely.github.io/bookofthresholds/RuneBook.jar">Download the latest release</a><br>
 <a href="https://github.com/BalintGergely/bookofthresholds">Github Repository</a>

 Yes...<br>
 ...I made this because I just could not find an application that helps me keep track of runes in League of Legends.
 Trust me I googled it.<br>